 Everton enjoyed an eye-catching summer, spending around £140million on new players, including the big-money captures of Gylfi Sigurdsson, Michael Keane, Jordan Pickford and Davy Klaassen.

 There was also the high-profile return of Wayne Rooney on a free transfer, leading to suggestions the Toffees could challenge for a place in the top six having finished seventh last season, eight points behind United in sixth.

-So far it doesn’t appear as though Everton have closed the gap on the teams above them having won only once in the Premier League so far, winning only once, scoring only twice and losing their last three matches by scorelines of 2-0, 3-0 and 4-0 respectively.
+So far it doesn’t appear as though Everton have closed the gap on the teams above them having won only once in the Premier League, scoring only twice and losing their last three matches by scorelines of 2-0, 3-0 and 4-0 respectively.

-Manchester United handed out the most resounding of those defeats on Sunday, with former Everton striker Romelu Lukaku among the scorers, and Mourinho would have expected a much tougher test from the Merseysiders.
+Manchester United handed out the most resounding of those defeats on Sunday, with former Everton striker Romelu Lukaku among the scorers, and Mourinho seemingly expected a much tougher test from the Merseysiders.

 In his programme notes ahead of the clash, the United manager commented: “We are up against a team that has spent over £140million during the course of the summer transfer window, so obviously we are playing against a team that wants to at least secure a top-four position this season.”

 Mourinho stuck the boot in further after his side’s victory, claiming that after the opening half an hour the match was “not competitive…there was only one team playing, another team looking”.

 Everton manager Koeman unsurprisingly took umbrage with Mourinho’s sentiments, admitting his disappointment with his side’s start to the season but suggesting it’s unrealistic to expect them to challenge for the top four.

 The Dutchman also said it will take time for all of his summer signings to adapt and gel, pointing out that Mourinho had said similar about Henrikh Mkhitaryan, who is only now starting to show his best form for United after 12 months at the club.